 extra, extra, extra, extra!!!!

-Gurrisonic Orchestra is in the Ballots for the 59th Grammy Nomination on several categories!!
+Gurrisonic Orchestra is in the 1st round Ballots for the 59th Grammy Nomination on several categories!!
 I am very proud and happy to share with you our music on “Three Kids Music” FYC.

 First and foremost all the acknowledgment and gratitude to my orchestra.
 I am blessed with having 24 brilliant artists that give it all on each performance and make my music come alive, I feel we have already won!
 Thank you to my production team of wizards Greg Curtis Rich Breen Gavin Lurssen, Marc Lowenstein and Valeria Palomino.